shutkanos/Db-Attribute/readme.md

     user.list_of_books.append(i)
 user.set_auto_dump_mode()
 ```
-If Developer need dump attributes to db with manual_dump_mode, you can use DbAttribute.db_attribute_dump
+If a developer needs to dump attributes to db with manual_dump_mode, you can use DbAttribute.db_attribute_dump

 ```python
 user = User(id=1, list_of_books=[])